Skip to main content

 Import tests from separate files

-The tests config attribute takes a list of paths to files or directories.
+The tests config property takes a list of paths to files or directories.
 For example:

 # Load & runs all test cases matching these filepaths